Duck Lake, Calhoun County, Michigan is a beautiful lake with clear water and ample opportunities for boating, fishing and sailing.

 "Community Building" Activities:

 Round the Lake Garage Sale - We sponsor an annual garage sale and buy advertising in newspapers and advertising flyers.
 We rent and provide two Porta-johns for public use.
-Always the LAST Saturday in June.
+Always the 4th Saturday in June.
 This year the garage sale is June 22, 2024.

 Fourth of July Boat Parade- We sponsor organize an annual boat parade.